Question: Is there an ideal nose and what is it?

 Answer: A nose that is considered ‘ideal’ is one which is harmonious with the other favorable facial features.
 Our perception of beauty helps define what makes an ideal shape for a female or male nose.
 There is also always a bit of an artistic element to this, thus the ideal cannot always be boiled down to simple lines and numbers alone.
 However, artists and plastic surgeons alike can devise some guidelines or proportions that represent the aesthetic ideal by studying beauty and faces that are universally thought to be beautiful.
 Artists have long made studies of beauty and aesthetic proportions and, today, facial plastic surgeons must similarly understand beauty in order to make changes that can enhance their patients’ beauty.

 Of course, much to your relief no doubt, some lines, numbers and measurements do exist.
-Shown below are the lines and measurements that facial plastic surgeons use as a guideline to the aesthetic ideal as reprinted with permission from The Rhinoplasty Dissection Manual by Drs.
-Becker and Toriumi.
+Shown below are the lines and measurements that facial plastic surgeons use as a guideline to the aesthetic ideal as reprinted with permission from The Rhinoplasty Dissection Manual by Rhinoplasty Surgeon and Philadelphia ENT Doctor Daniel Becker and associate Dr. Toriumi.